S-Ando-Biophysics/4MRNA/README.md

 - For details, please see the Changelog.

-- If you are using a version earlier than v2.4.0 (e.g., v2.3), please reinstall 4MRNA using the following commands:
+- If you are using a version earlier than v2.4.0 (e.g., v2.3), please reinstall 4MRNA using the following commands.
+If you are using v2.4.0, reinstallation is not required.

     ```
     cd ~